xingya771/kotlin-web-site/pages/docs/reference/compiler-plugins.md

 [`@Entity`](http://docs.oracle.com/javaee/7/api/javax/persistence/Entity.html)
 and [`@Embeddable`](http://docs.oracle.com/javaee/7/api/javax/persistence/Embeddable.html)
 annotations as markers that no-arg constructor should be generated for a class.
-That's how you add the plugin in gradle:
+That's how you add the plugin in Gradle:

 ``` groovy
 buildscript {